 2017 sees the colleges 500th birthday with over 200 events planned throughout the year to celebrate this fantastic occasion.

 Grounds and gardens

-In the main quad is found the famous Turnbull Pelican Sundial that dates from 1579; it has 27 sundials and features a complex perpetual calendar.
+The famous Turnbull Pelican Sundial that dates from 1579 is found in the main college quad.
+It has 27 sundials and features a complex perpetual calendar.

 Corpus' garden has been created by David Leake, the College gardener since 1979.
 Eschewing chemicals and sprays, David has created a marvellous "wild" garden by blending a huge range of wild and cultivated flowers into a vivid yet harmonious landscape.
 The best time to see the garden is in springtime, when it is in full bloom.

 Wireless internet access is available in all rooms.
-Please mention to the Porter on arrival that you require internet access and they will provide you with a user name and password on arrival.
-A small deposit is requested if you wish to borrow a cable, should you need one, and this is returned when the cable is handed back in on check-out.
+Please mention to the Porter on arrival that you require internet access and they will provide you with a username and password on arrival.

 Arrival information and how to find us